 The School of Hotel Tourism and Management (SHTM) sets itself apart from other hospitality and tourism educational institutions by consistently earning a high standing in the upper echelons of international rankings.

-In 2017 and 2018, the SHTM was ranked No. 1 in the world in the "Hospitality and Tourism Management" category according to ShanghaiRanking's Global Ranking of Academic Subjects.
+In 2019, for the third year in a row, the SHTM is ranked No. 1 in the world in the "Hospitality and Tourism Management" category according to ShanghaiRanking's Global Ranking of Academic Subjects.